flyworker/python-automation-testing/README.md

-# Automation Python
+# Python Automation Testing

- Upon completion of this class, the student will be able to write non trivial Python programs dealing with a wide variety of subject matter domains.
-Topics include language components, working with a professional IDE, control flow constructs, strings, I/O, collections, classes, modules, and RESTful service.
+ Upon completion of this class, the student will be able to automate software testing with Python, Selenium WebDriver, and API, Postman, focusing on web applications.
+Topics include language components, working with a professional IDE, objet oriented design, unit tests, performance testing and RESTful service.
  The course is supplemented with many hands-on labs, solutions, and code examples.

 # Course Outline